SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in Belief Space: Extended version: SLAP via Rollout-based Dynamic Replanning in Belief Space

 Note that based on Algorithm \ref{alg:Rollout-FIRM}, we can provide guarantees on the performance of the proposed method.
 Before formally stating the results, recall that at each instance of rollout computation, the current belief $b_t$ is added as a virtual node $B^{virtual}_t$ to the FIRM graph to generate the augmented FIRM graph $ G^{a}_t $.
-A virtual node being defined as a temporary node with no incoming edges, which is removed from the graph as soon as the system departs its vicinity.
+A virtual node being defined as a temporary node with no incoming edges.
+Virtual nodes are removed from the graph as soon as the system departs their vicinity.

-\begin{proposition} The performance and success probability of the FIRM-Rollout policy is lower bounded by the nominal FIRM policy at any belief state during execution of the planner. \end{proposition}
+\begin{proposition} For a given static map, the performance and success probability of the FIRM-Rollout policy is lower bounded by the nominal FIRM policy at any belief state during execution of the planner. \end{proposition}

-\begin{proof} As discussed, to compute the rollout at time $t$, belief $b_t$ is added to the FIRM graph as a virtual node, with no incoming edges that drive the system into it.
+\begin{proof} As discussed, to compute the rollout at time $t$, belief $b_t$ is added to the FIRM graph as a virtual node, with no incoming edges.
 Therefore, the dynamic programming solution remains unchanged.
-Thus, the optimal cost-to-go from the virtual node $B^{virtual}_t$ is given by the minimum of the sum of the rollout edge cost and the cost-to-go from the target of rollout edge, i.e.,
+The optimal cost-to-go from the virtual node $B^{virtual}_t$ (centered at $ b_t $) is given by:

 Since the current FIRM edge is one of edges over which the above minimization is carried out, the cost-to-go (performance) with rollout is strictly upper (lower) bounded by the nominal FIRM policy cost (performance).
 Furthermore, due to the check in Eq. \eqref{eq:check-success-prob}, it can be further assured that the probability of success of the rollout policy is strictly greater than that of the FIRM policy \axx{in static environments}.